 CMH has the distinction of being one of the first Planetree-Designated hospitals in the world.
 As of 2019, it is now Planetree Gold-Certified.
 Established in 1978, the Planetree organization is a global leader in advancing Person-Centered Care.
-The Planetree Designation represents the highest level of achievement in patient-/person-centered care based on evidence and standards in 10 core areas.
+The Planetree certification represents the highest level of achievement in patient-/person-centered care based on evidence and standards in five core areas.

-Our Planetree designation signals to our community and all those we serve that CMH is a patient-centered health system, where providers partner with patients and families, and where patient comfort, dignity, empowerment and well-being are prioritized with providing top-quality clinical care.
+Our Planetree Gold Certification signals to our community and all those we serve that CMH is a person-centered health system, where providers partner with patients and families, and where patient comfort, dignity, empowerment and well-being are prioritized with providing top-quality clinical care.

-In addition to adopting the core tenets of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, at all times.
+In addition to adopting the five drivers of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, at all times.
 We make a promise to our patients that we will provide exceptional service at our facilities that is respectful, compassionate and customized to the individual’s needs by anticipating what they want and giving more than they expect.